Tecnarca/mostlyai-engine-prize/README.md

 ### Additional Optimizations

-Further minor adjustments include:

 - **Reduced Dropout:** Decreased from 0.25 to 0.15, improving performance due to less aggressive regularization.
-- **Attention Module Dropout:** Specifically for the sequential challenge, added dropout to the attention mechanism generating `seq_ctx` to reduce the model's reliance on attention.
+- **Attention Module Dropout:** To reduce model's reliance on the attention mechanism, dropout was added.
-- **Allow bigger Network Size:** Enabling larger architectures when beneficial on the regressor and embedding heuristics.
+- **Allow bigger Network Size:** Allowed wider architectures when beneficial on the regressor and embedding heuristics.

 ---